nicokruger/inmytree.co.za/app/blog/deploy-a-simple-blog-on-cloudfronts3-with-aws-pipelines-using-cdkcloudformation/index.md

 ### Setup CDK

 To setup the AWS infrastructure, get started by installing and configuring the [AWS CDK](https://github.com/vuejs/vitepress).
-Make sure that you follow the instructions to get started and can `cdk synth` on a small example project succesfully.
+Make sure that you follow the instructions to get started and can `cdk synth` on a small example project successfully.

 CDK allows us to specify infrastructure, **literally** as code, in my case typescript: